• Skip to primary navigation

 This Simple Pizza Sauce is a real ace, a versatile base that’s delightful as-is or can be built on and made your own.
 Garlic freak?
 Add another clove.
 If Herb is your middle name, mix in more fresh or dried herbs to your liking.
 Spice things up with extra red pepper flakes or even stir in a some chili oil to give it some serious oomph.
 This Simple Pizza Sauce is your oyster.
 Just go easy and only add a little at a time because this sauce is pretty much perfect as-is.
 It truly doesn’t need messing with.

-Use this recipe for everything from topping pizzas, tossing with pasta or as a side dipping sauce for garlic bread, Stromboli, calzones or Italian sandwiches.
+Use this recipe for everything from topping pizzas, tossing with pasta or as a side dipping sauce for garlic bread, focaccia, Stromboli, calzones or Italian sandwiches.
 I even use it as a base for a creamy tomato soup.
 Just blend it with water or broth and some heavy cream and simmer away.

 If you plan ahead, use this 72 Hour Pizza Dough from Baking Steel as your base.
 It sounds complicated but really only takes a couple of minutes to make.
 For the bulk of that 72 hours the pizza dough is developing flavor and texture in the fridge.
 Or for a faster pizza dough that's ready in under 2 hours, use it with my Quick and easy Pizza Dough.
 If you're gluten free, my friend Meg of This Mess is Ours has a undeniably delicious Gluten Free Pizza Dough option for ya.